ChromiumOS-Guy/godot-script-library/ThreadPool/readme.md

 submit tasks like normal,

 use example: submit_task(self, "very_important_function",data,"important_task",10000,0)
-, important_task will be task tag
+, "important_task" will be task.tag
 , data is the method data to pass to method
-, very_important_function is the method
+, "very_important_function" is the method name
 , self is the object
 , 100000 is the time limit in milliseconds
-, 0 is highest priority
+, 0 is highest priority (theres no limit to lowest priority)

 # submit_task_as_parameter():
 ```diff